 Either way, you're still best off grabbing a Legendary Pokémon whenever you can because who knows when — or how — the game will give you another chance.

 What about Mewtwo?
 When will that Legendary be released?

 Mewtwo has already been released.
 It's being done through invitation-only Ex-Raids, though.
 And so far, they've been a bit of a frustration.

 And the Mythicals, Mew and Celebi?
 Will they be released soon too?

 Mew became available when Field Research launched.
-Celebi could follow.
+Celebi will be available starting August 20.

 What are the best counters for Legendary Raid Battles in Pokémon Go?